Back

 Product discovery in AI Search

 On the discovery side, we simulate the queries your buyers are typing into AI models.
 We measure how often you show up, who shows up next to you, which sources the models cite when they answer, and whether any of it holds week to week.
-You learn whether you are the recommendation, the runner-up, or invisible.
-You learn which domains are quietly underwriting your competitors' answers.
-You learn what to fix before you publish, not after.
+You learn whether you are the recommendation or invisible, and which domains are underwriting your competitors' answers.

 Agent Experience (AX)